Want to hit the open road in Spain? Get to grips with driving in your new home with our guide to driving and parking in Spain

 Speed limits in Spain

-Failing to comply with speed limits is taken seriously with on the spot fines issued.
+Failing to comply with speed limits is serious business with on-the-spot fines.
 Speed limits vary across the country but are generally as follows:

-- Up to 50km/h in town, residential and built-up areas;
+- 50km/h in town, residential and built-up areas;

-- Up to 100km/h on dual carriageways and roads with overtaking lanes;
+- 100km/h on dual carriageways and roads with overtaking lanes;

 The speed limits are lower for motor caravans and vehicles with trailers.